Justin Bruening: Career

 In 2011, Bruening began a recurring role on the CW mystery series, Ringer.
-In 2012, he began a recurring role on the ABC family drama, Switched at Birth.
+In 2012, he began a recurring role on the ABC Family drama, Switched at Birth.
 In 2013, he had a recurring role on the ABC drama, Grey's Anatomy as Paramedic Matt.
 He then featured in the limited season run of the Pretty Little Liars spin-off Ravenswood in 2013.
-In 2018, he was cast as 'Nash' the co-star of the Hallmark Channel tv movie Last Vermont Christmas.
+In 2018, he was cast as 'Nash' the co-star of the Hallmark Channel film Last Vermont Christmas.
+In 2020, he was cast as a series regular in the Netflix show Sweet Magnolias.

 Personal life

 Bruening proposed to former All My Children co-star Alexa Havins on the set of the soap opera.
 They were married on June 5, 2005.
 The two were friends first before becoming romantically involved.
 After Bruening left All My Children, Havins exited shortly after and the couple moved to Los Angeles.
-On August 10, 2010, he and Havins welcomed their first child, daughter Lexington Grace Bruening.
-Justin and Alexa Havins have two more children.
+They have three children: Lexington Grace, born in 2010, Zane in 2013, and Zoe in December 2015.